 Surrey is a fantastic place to engage in a doctoral research as you are supervised by leading experts in a particular area, supported by numerous training opportunities and an excellent working environment.

-You will be part of an internationally diverse community of over 120 doctoral researchers, with the chance to participate in seminars, conferences, subject/research groups, the School’s PhD researcher seminar series and an annual four-day intensive research retreat.
+At the School of Hospitality and Tourism Management, you will be part of an internationally diverse community of doctoral researchers, with the chance to participate in seminars, conferences, subject/research groups, the School’s PhD researcher seminar series and an annual four-day intensive research retreat.
 We also provide you with office space, PCs, access to major business databases and a wide range of online research tools and resources.

 You may be considered for a Faculty postgraduate research studentship to cover fees and an annual stipend.
 Funding is also available through the prestigious ESRC-funded South East Doctoral Training Centre (SEDTC), which currently funds five students across the Faculty.